 What is high fructose corn syrup?
 (HFCS) In the 70s, fructose was considered fruit sugar, which is why when the process of getting sugar from corn was developed they dubbed it “high fructose corn syrup” so folks would think, “Fruit sugar, good.”
 Corn syrup mainly comes in two fructose/glucose mixtures.
 HFCS is 55%/45% and regular corn syrup is 45%/55%, though it can vary.
 Unlike sucrose, the sugars in honey and HFCS are free, that is they are not bonded together.

-What about Carbs?
+What about other types of sugar?
+Actually, all carbohydrates are a form of sugar.
 Simple carbohydrates are disaccharides such as sucrose, table sugar.
 Other simple carbohydrates are lactose in dairy products and maltose from malt.
 Complex carbohydrates (polysaccharides) are the starches from plants.
-All carbohydrates are broken down to the simple sugars glucose and fructose.
+All carbohydrates are broken down to the simple sugars glucose and fructose after we eat them.
 Most are converted in the small intestine with digestive enzymes to glucose, the primary fuel used by every cell in our body.
 Fructose is converted to glucose in the liver.

 What’s it all mean?
 97% of honey is practically the same thing as corn syrup, water and a mixture of fructose and glucose.
 (In fact, dishonest honey dealers cut honey with corn syrup because it is indistinguishable from the real deal.)
-Yet somehow honey is thought to be healthy and corn syrup is considered poison.
-Seems one or both of these claims might be a bit exaggerated.
+Yet honey is thought to be healthy and corn syrup is considered poison.
+Maybe one or both of these claims might be a bit of hyperbole.

 © Terry Colon, 2008